 You may also be interested in some other resin articles we have, including Epoxy Resin Safety Precautions.
 We find this is a topic that not many resin artists know about, and it is so important to protect yourself, even when your resin says it is "non-toxic".
 We highly recommend checking that article out and arming yourself with knowledge.
-But we have quite a few unique resin articles and you can see them all right here.

 How Do I Fix My Piece Now That It's Dried And Has Bubbles?